15 Best Submarine Movies Of All Time Ranked

 In 1958's "Run Silent, Run Deep," Clark Gable and his pencil mustache play Commander Richardson, a WWII submarine skipper stuck behind a desk after he's ignobly sunk by a Japanese destroyer.
 But when he gets another commission, he goes all Ahab vs. white whale, stalking the same ship in pursuit of revenge.
 As his orders to underlings go from hard-charging to reckless, mutiny rears its ugly head reminiscent of the revolt against Humphrey Bogart's mesmerizing madcap skipper from "The Caine Mutiny" in 1954.

 If you have hesitation committing to a black-and-white war movie from the '50s complete with hokey orchestra fanfare, let "Run Silent, Run Deep" torpedo that bias.
 Half the shots you've seen in submarine movies were minted here first.
 It also comes in at a sleek 93 minutes, which is almost hard to fathom in an era where bloated Hollywood epics seem eager to finally discover the pressure capacity of the human bladder.
 The great Burt Lancaster plays the sub's dedicated but somewhat insubordinate first officer, and a young Don Rickles has a bit part he plays straight — which feels like a missed opportunity for some salty language.
-Overall, this is one of Hollywood's best WWII submarine movies and it still holds water decades later.
+Overall, this is one of Hollywood's best WWII submarine films, one of Gable's best movies, and still holds water decades later.

 5. Crimson Tide (1995)